zmichaels11/gljfx/README.md

 This project uses internal Java8 APIs and __will not__ work on Java9+

+## Using this code/Licence
+This project is probably not going to receive much maintenance and can be considered abandoned.
+It is therefore licensed under The Unlicense as __public domain__.
+If you want to include any of this code in _any_ project, please copy and paste the code from the _demo_ package into your package structure.

 ## How it Works
 JavaFX has an _Embedded Window_ object that can be extended to grab redraw events.